cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-privacy.md

 However, I will also provide a few hints at solutions where it seems fitting in this overview discussion.
 Future blog posts may delve deeper into practical ways to achieve a certain level of protection.

-Whenever there's a choice to be made, I will opt to ensure your digital rights through technical means rather than solely relying on commitments given by service providers in legal documents.
+Whenever there's a choice to be made, I will opt to ensure your digital rights through technical means rather than solely relying on commitments given by service providers in legal documents[^sophos].

 ### Trade-Offs between Digital Civil Rights and Law Enforcement